 Data should follow a normal distribution or have a sample size larger than 20

-For a paired t test, if you have at least 20 subjects, your test results will be reliable even when your data are skewed.
+For a paired sample t test, if you have at least 20 subjects, your test results will be reliable even when your data are skewed.
 However, when you have a smaller sample size, nonnormal data can cause the test results to be unreliable.

 Paired T Test Example